oasis-tcs/ubl/README.md

 Other files and directories can change however needed by the maintainer.

-The act of checking a committed branch to GitHub automatically triggers the publishing of the authored XML into OASIS layout PDF, OASIS layout HTML, and ISO Directives Part 2 layout PDF.
-See "[Published results](#Published-results)" below.
+Become a maintainer by sending your GitHub account name and associated email address to the committee chair(s) requesting that OASIS TC Admin grant you the required privileges in the repository.

 ## Detailed steps

-The build process in this repository creates the suite of artefacts and documentation in the creation of the UBL specification deliveries.
-The build process is triggered on every commit.
+The act of checking a committed branch to GitHub automatically triggers the generation of all artefacts and the publishing of the authored XML into OASIS layout PDF, OASIS layout HTML, and ISO Directives Part 2 layout PDF.
+See "[Published results](#Published-results)" below.
 The results of the build are found in the [Actions tab](https://github.com/oasis-tcs/ubl/actions) on GitHub. _Note that the results are automatically deleted from GitHub after 90 days._

 This is the relationship between the `main`, `review`, and all other branches: